robbert-vdh/yabridge/README.md

      headers if the `.dll` file.

    - The location of the Wine VST host.
 This will depend on the architecture detected for the plugin.
-If the plugin was copmiled for the `x86_64` architecture or the 'Any CPU' target, then we will look for `yabridge-host.exe`.
-If the plugin was copmiled for the `x86` architecture, when we'll search for `yabridge-host-32.exe`.
+If the plugin was compiled for the `x86_64` architecture or the 'Any CPU' target, then we will look for `yabridge-host.exe`.
+If the plugin was compiled for the `x86` architecture, when we'll search for `yabridge-host-32.exe`.

      We will first search for this file alongside the actual location of